2016–17 Scottish Championship

-The 2016–17 Scottish Championship (known as the Ladbrokes Championship for sponsorship reasons) is the 22nd season in the current format of 10 teams in the second tier of Scottish football.
+The 2016–17 Scottish Championship (known as the Ladbrokes Championship for sponsorship reasons) was the 23rd season in the current format of 10 teams in the second tier of Scottish football.
 The fixtures were published on 17 June 2016.

 Hibernian won the league title and promotion after a 3–0 win against Queen of the South on 15 April 2017.

 Teams

 The following teams have changed division since the 2015–16 season.